microsoft/azure-api-management-monetization/documentation/how-to-think-about-monetization.md

 | Enterprise   | Global growth            | `Unit`           | Graduated tiers, where every tier flat amount is $749.95 / month for 1,500,000 calls                                                                            | Metered              | No quota set - Consumer can continue to make & pay for additional calls, rate limit of 3,500 calls / minute |

 How to interpret the revenue model based on the table above:
-- The "Basic" product is designed to support API consumers during the "initial produciton phase" of the lifecycle.
-It is implemented by applying the `Tier` pricing model where a consumer pays $14.95 / month and can make up to 50,000 calls.
+- The "Basic" product is designed to support API consumers during the "initial production phase" of the lifecycle.
+It is implemented by applying the `Tier` pricing model where a consumer pays $14.95 / month and can make up to a maximum of 50,000 calls per month.
 They will be rate limited to 100 calls / minute.
 - The "Pro" product is geared to support API consumers are in the "scale" phase of the lifecycle.
 It is implemented by applying the `Tier + Overage` pricing model where consumers are $449.95 / month for first 500,000 calls.
-And are charged an additional $0.06 / 100 additional calls.
+And are charged an additional $0.06 / 100 additional calls if they exceed that.
 They are rate limited to 1,200 calls per minute.

 ### Step 5 - calibrate